 As of December 31, 2017, companies that provide parts and services for suppliers serving the government were required to be compliant with the NIST 800-171 mandate.
-Starting in 2020, a new certification will be required: Cybersecurity Maturity Model Certification.
+The Department of Defense is gradually transitioning from the NIST 800-171 mandate to the Cybersecurity Maturity Model Certification (CMMC).

 Cybersecurity Maturity Model Certification Explained

-In an effort for more companies to achieve compliance with NIST 800-171, a new certification has been created, Cybersecurity Maturity Model Certification (CMMC).
+In an effort for more companies to achieve compliance with NIST 800-171, a new certification was created, Cybersecurity Maturity Model Certification (CMMC).
+Version 1.0 was released in January 2020, and Version 2.0 was announced in November 2021.

 How to Comply with NIST 800-171